Netcentric/vault-upgrade-hook/README.md

 Some provided samples also have additional requirements.
 You can find them in local readme files.

+*AEM as a Cloud Service is currently not supported!*

 ## Usage

 Two general ways of how to use it: